NirmalaAbothu/user-directory-01.30.2021/README.md

 ## Installation instructions:

-Clone the repo git clone git@github.com:NirmalaAbothu/user-directory-01.30.2021.git then open Git Bash window ,navigate to project folder "userdirectory" in "user-directory-01.30.2021" then run following commands
+Clone the repo git clone git@github.com:NirmalaAbothu/user-directory-01.30.2021.git then open Git Bash window ,navigate to project folder "user-directory-01.30.2021" then run following commands

 -    Make a package.json file by running `npm init` from the command line.